hbuivu/Inception/README.md

 ## Basic Commands
 Command | Description
 :----------- | :-------------
-docker pull `<image>` | fetches image from Docker registry docker images | see list of all images on your system docker run `<image> <commands>` | run a docker container based on image with some command docker ps | show all containers currently running docker ps -a | shows all container that we had already run docker run -it | run multiple commands inside container docker run --help | see list of run flags docker rm <containerID1, containerID2, ...> | delete containers after use; you will seee the ID echoed back docker rm $(docker ps -a -q -f status=exited) | deletes all containers with exited status docker container prune | same as command above for later versions of docker docker run --rm | automatically deletes container once it's exited docker rmi | delete images docker run -d -P --name <wechoosethisname> <image> | detach terminal and publish all exposed ports
+docker build | build Docker image from a Dockerfile docker pull | fetches image from a registry docker images | see list of all images on your system docker run | run a docker container based on Docker image docker run --rm | automatically deletes container once it's exited docker ps | show all containers currently running docker rm | delete containers after use; you will seee the ID echoed back docker container prune | same as command above for later versions of docker docker rmi | delete images docker stop | stop running container docker exec | execute a command in a running container docker logs | view logs for a container

 ## Terminology
 Terminology | Definition